 What is TMJ disorder?

-Common symptoms include:
+Common symptoms of TMJ disorder

 - Jaw pain or tenderness